illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

     * Remove player control for a short duration of time

 ### Step 4: Putting It All Together
 The last step of the MP is to put it all together and make a platforming level.
+Your level should present some degree of challenge for the player and **take around 5 to 10 minutes to complete**.

 Your final level should:
-- **Take around 5 to 10 minutes to play completely**
-- Present some degree of challenge
+- Have health packs scattered around the level that increase the player's health when collected
+- Have floating collectibles scattered around the level that are destroyed when collected and increase the player's score
+- Integrate all three enemy types into the design of the level
-- Return the player to their starting location and reset their score to 0 when their health is reduced to 0 or if they fall off the map
+- Display a Game Over screen when the player's health is reduced to 0 or the character falls off the map
-- Display a level complete screen upon reaching the end of the level
+- Display a Level Complete screen when the player reaches the end of the level
-- Utilize both the created enemies in a way that contributes to the design
-    - The design of the level should specifically take into account your enemy design.
-- Have health packs scattered around the level
-- Have floating collectibles scattered around the level to guide the player and encourage them to explore
-    - You can use any asset you want for these, and there are several included in the given assets
-    - These objects should be destroyed on collection and should affect the player's score
+- Allow the player to restart the level after a win/loss, which returns the player to the starting location and resets all the level's components

 As far as environmental and visual assets go, you may use any of the provided, built-in, or any other assets in your level creation.
 Feel free to work in the provided project or in your own new project. **The level layout, enemies, and collectibles portions of the rubric are all a part of the level design.
 Your level should be somewhat challenging, the player should have to interact with enemies, and there should be some exploring required to find the collectibles.** If any of these things aren't the case, you'll lose significant points from those portions of the rubric.
 Make sure that your level isn't just the tutorial level!

 ### **Hints for Common Bugs**
 <details><summary markdown="span">Show hints</summary>

-* If the projectile is going through instead of colliding with the ground, make sure that both the projectile and map collisions are set to `BlockAllDynamic` in their Details panel.
+* If the projectile is going through instead of colliding with the ground, make sure that both the projectile and map collisions are set to `BlockAllDynamic` in their Details panel
-* If you are having trouble setting up collisions with static meshes, [check out this tutorial](https://docs.unrealengine.com/5.0/en-US/setting-up-collisions-with-static-meshes-in-unreal-engine/).
+* If you are having trouble setting up collisions with static meshes, [check out this tutorial](https://docs.unrealengine.com/5.0/en-US/setting-up-collisions-with-static-meshes-in-unreal-engine/)
-* If you are having trouble with character knockback, [check out this thread](https://forums.unrealengine.com/t/character-knockback/300225/3).
+* If you are having trouble with character knockback, [check out this thread](https://forums.unrealengine.com/t/character-knockback/300225/3)
+* If you are having trouble with importing your own character and animations into UE5, [check out this tutorial](https://youtu.be/PyXeB1QtC0A?si=9W59r_W1Gn40cJfo)

 </details>